droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc P - Ravenloft Heist.md

 > See [[#South Crypts, Third Row]] for more information about Rahadin's statistics and appearance.

 > [!info]+ **Heist Milestones**
-> Stealing Argynvost's skull completes a story milestone.
-When the players depart Ravenloft, award each player 4,000 XP.
-If the players depart Castle Ravenloft after completing one or more of the following additional objectives, award each player:
+> Raiding Castle Ravenloft completes a story milestone.
+If the players depart Castle Ravenloft with one or more of their objectives completed, award each player 250 XP.
 >
+> Objectives:
+> * Recover Argynvost's skull
-> * 250 XP if they obtained the *Icon of Dawn's Grace* from St. Markovia's crypt
+> * Obtaine the *Icon of Dawn's Grace* from St. Markovia's crypt
-> * 250 XP if they rescued Emil Toranescu
+> * Rescue Emil Toranescu
-> * 250 XP if they rescued Gertruda
+> * Rescue Gertruda
-> * 250 XP if they obtained the *Spear of the Huntress* from King Dostron's crypt
+> * Obtain the *spear of the Huntress* from King Dostron's crypt
-> * 250 XP if they looted Strahd's treasury
+> * Loot Strahd's treasury
 ## P3a.
 Front Courtyard
 <span class="citation"><em>This scene takes place in Chapter 4, Area K1.</em></span>